Hospitals: the situation is still catastrophic

 • Listen to journalist Alexandre Dubé with Benoit Dutrizac on QUB Radio:

 “The guiding principle of any announcement or dialogue between government and the public is to be one of trust, and for there to be that trust, there needs to be consistency.
-Last week we were talking about the prioritization guide for hospitalizations, ”he notes.
+Last week we were talking regarding the prioritization guide for hospitalizations, ”he notes.

 While the government allows a reopening of restaurants and cinemas alleging that the outbreaks are not there, “why have they closed”, asks Dr. Dahine.

 “It was very drastic the closings at Christmas, New Year’s Day, we remember.
 If it was to tell people that the situation was catastrophic in hospitals, well, we are still there.
-It’s a bit like that when I talk about the search for coherence,” he adds.
+It’s a bit like that when I talk regarding the search for coherence,” he adds.

 The specialist in emergency medicine has noticed in the past week that the number of patients he treats in intensive care has increased significantly.